-The Cheng Fellowship engages both HKS and Harvard College students who are looking to be in action, dedicated, and focused in creating social change around a specific problem.
+The Cheng Fellowship engages HKS, HBS, and Harvard College students who are looking to be in action, dedicated, and focused in creating social change around a specific problem.
 All applicants must be available to attend weekly evening co-curricular sessions (one night/week) on HKS’ campus for the duration of the 2018-19 academic year and in good academic standing for the duration of their participation.

 Successful applicants are expected to enter the program with a deep understanding of a specific public or social problem and the ability to clearly articulate the state, scope, and importance of the problem, as well as their personal motivation to address it.
 They should have an idea – or the seed of an idea – that they wish to develop, refine, and advance in a serious and intentional way.
 They must be willing to acknowledge the likelihood of and be open to significant evolutions in their thinking from this initial point.